platformsh/platformsh-docs/src/frameworks/drupal8/redis.md

 > unlikely to change at that time, but it is possible.
 See https://www.drupal.org/project/redis
 > for more information.

 The Drupal 8 Redis module currently only supports the [PhpRedis](https://github.com/nicolasff/phpredis) option, which relies on a PHP extension.
-Fortunately, that extension is trivial to enable on Platform.sh
+Fortunately, that extension is trivial to enable on Platform.sh.

 ## Requirements